 The SQL code “

 SELECT *” retrieves all the columns in your range given as the first parameter.
-Your function should like below.
+Your function should be like the below.

 =QUERY('Sheet 3'!A1:Y,"select *")